Bisher 71 mal gespeichert

 Hilfe bei Ökoprojekten

 I like to bake, knit and read.
-I have some knowledge about homesteading, cooking, preserve making, fermenting, soap making, I would like to learn more about using (power) tools, construction, mushroom picking, beer making, gardening and permaculture, nonviolent communication and conflict management, music.
+I have some knowledge about homesteading, cooking, preserve making, fermenting, soap making, cosmetics making.
+I would like to learn more about using (power) tools, construction, mushroom picking, beer making, gardening and permaculture, nonviolent communication and conflict management, music and dancing.

 I wish to start this journey in good company and make real connections to people that will come and visit as the years pass by.
 I would like to keep my habit of making friends and sharing the joy of life.
 I need a bit of push to go out and explore the surroundings of the village more.
 I love the forest and hope to get to know the one nearby much better.